jhap1982/giveituruguay/2012/2012-11-15 - KeyArena at Seattle Center, Seattle, WA, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Otherside
+3. Otherside
-Look Around
+4. Look Around
-Can't Stop
+5. Can't Stop
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Tell Me Baby
+8. Tell Me Baby
-Hard to Concentrate
+9. Hard to Concentrate
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Me and My Friends
+11. Me and My Friends
-Under the Bridge
+12. Under the Bridge
-Factory of Faith
+13. Factory of Faith
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Sir Psycho Sexy
+18. Sir Psycho Sexy
-They're Red Hot
+19. They're Red Hot
-Everybody Knows This Is Nowhere
+20. Everybody Knows This Is Nowhere
-Give It Away
+21. Give It Away
-Outro Jam
+22. Outro Jam

 ## Notes